Dr Ruby Oates

-I am Head of Childhood Studies with particular responsibility for the BA (Hons) Early Childhood Studies and the BA (Hons) Child & Youth Studies and I am a deputy head within the Department of Education and Childhood in the College of Education.
+I am Head of Childhood Studies with particular responsibility for the BA (Hons) Early Childhood Studies and the BA (Hons) Child & Youth Studies, and I am a Deputy Head within the Department of Education and Childhood in the College of Arts, Humanities and Education.
 I am also Senior Fellow of the Higher Education Academy and co-lead the Childhood Research Cluster here at the University of Derby.

 Childhood Studies undergraduate programmes; sociological and psychological perspectives.
 Research methodologies and early childhood studies.
 Doctoral supervision.

 Professionality and professionalism in early childhood; power and politics in the construction of the early childhood worker; reflective practice; relational pedagogy, the social construction of childhood; gender, power and education.

 I am currently involved in a local community research project with Ashfield District Council whereby our Early Childhood Studies students are evaluating two play spaces in the village of Huthwaite in north Nottinghamshire and have also worked with young children from two local schools to ascertain their views on play spaces in local park.
 Academic colleague Ellen Yates and I also are conducting research with parents and older children and the final report will be published with the council in the summer of 2016.

 - European Early Childhood Education Research Association.

 - Senior Fellow of the Higher Education Academy

 - BA (Hons) Humanities, Trent Polytechnic (now NTU)

 - Master of Education (Human Relations), University of Nottingham

 - PGCE with QTS, Loughborough University of Technology